LeanerCloud/AutoSpotting/README.md

 ## License ##

-This software is distributed under the terms of the MIT [license](LICENSE).
+This software is distributed under the terms of the OSL-3.0 [license](LICENSE).

 The official binaries are licensed under this proprietary [license](BINARY_LICENSE).